• Resources

 Step 4 Change Docker config

 Last step is to make the smbshare available to the Docker file system.
-This is done by adding another volume parameter to the docker run command.
+This is done by adding another volume parameter to the docker compose file.

 In a typical setup the complete run command looks like: